robvoe/ez-disk-cache/README.md

 Since the caches keep existing after the end of a script, the construction of the above cars takes zero time in the second run.

 ### Caching generator results and retrieving as LazyList
-The following example shows how *disk_cache* can be used to cache generator function results.
+The following example shows how *ez-disk-cache* can be used to cache generator function results.
 This can be particularly helpful when handling huge datasets that won't fit to RAM as a whole.
 ```python
 from dataclasses import dataclass
 from typing import List